zezzer/opencv-face-filters/README.md

 # opencv-face-filters

 Snapchat-like face filters using laptop camera or webcam.
+(Currently implemented filters are: glasses, mustache, and cat whiskers.)

 ## Requirements